sambabhouria/react-testing-library/README.md

 # # The more your tests resemble the way your software is used, the more confidence they can give you.

 This is an example project of how to test react components using react-testing-library and Jest.
+The @testing-library family of packages helps you test UI components in a user-centric way.
 #  Installation

 npm install --save-dev @testing-library/react